plu5/plu5.github.io/about.md

 More details may be found on the [projects page]({{ site.url }}) and on [GitHub](https://github.com/plu5).

-I have experience with the following programming and scripting languages (most to least experienced):
+I work with the following programming and scripting languages:

+{% include langs.html type="cur" %}

+I also have experience with:

 {% include langs.html %}

-I bolded the ones I want to focus on (Python & C++).

 You can contact me at `pcmq(at)protonmail.ch`.
 [PGP public key](/public/ck-public-key.asc).